pegros/PEG_MISC/help/sfpegMediaListViewCmp.md

     * `Debug?` to activate/show debug information
     * `Site Name` (only for Experience Cloud) to provide the Site Name to be included in the image download URLs

+For further customisation and/or internationalisation, multiple custom labels (e.g. for **See more** button) are available.
+They all start with the `sfpegMediaListView` prefix.

 ## Technical Details